anjilinux/project-eks-wordpress-service-account/README.md

 # aws-kubernetes-wordpress
 Cloudofrmation script to deploy Wordpress on AWS EKS on production and development environment with MySQL Aurora.
+It will be deployed in us-east-1 region in availability zone A and B.

-Among many resources that will be created the most interesting of them are:
+Among many resources that will be created by the template the most interesting of them are:
+- VPC
+- two public subnets
+- two private subnets with nat gateways
 - ECS Cluster
 - two serverless MySQL databases (prod and dev)
-- two EC2 t2.medium instances that will act as nodes
+- two EC2 t2.medium instances in private subnets that will act as nodes

+Kubernetes will be populated with:
+- two Wordpress production pods that will be connected to production database and will be accessible via production AWS Load Balancer
+- one Wordpress development pod connected to development database and accessible via development AWS Load Balancer

 This stack requires to keep Github token and database secrets in AWS Secrets Manager.
 Things to do: